Mortgages in Malta

 FAQs

-No, since English is an official language in Malta pretty much everyone speaks and understands it natively.
-You can request for all documentation to be done in English too.
+No, since English is an official language in Malta, pretty much everyone speaks and understands it natively.
+You can also request that all documentation be done in English.

-A lot of expats buy their property with the intention to rent it out for income.
+Many expats buy their property to rent it out for income.

-If you would like to do this, you will need to check whether your property meets the requirements needed for a rental permit and if they do, you will need to apply for one.
+If you would like to do this, you will need to check whether your property meets the requirements for a rental permit, and if it does, you will need to apply for one.

-Furthermore, any income earned through renting will be subject to Maltese income tax, of which there are three tiers: 10%, 15% and 25%.
+Furthermore, any income earned through renting will be subject to Maltese income tax, which has three tiers: 10%, 15%, and 25%.

-And although online mortgage calculators can provide a quick estimate, they can provide inaccurate estimations.
+Many borrowers use mortgage calculators to estimate the cost of their mortgage in Malta.
+Although online mortgage calculators can provide a quick estimate, they can also provide inaccurate estimations.

 Pete’s presence in the industry as the ‘go-to’ for specialist finance continues to grow, and he is regularly cited in and writes for both local and national press, as well as trade publications, with a regular column in Mortgage Introducer and being the exclusive mortgage expert for LOVEMoney.
 Pete also writes for Online Mortgage Advisor of course!